Optimal learning with Bernstein Online Aggregation: Introduction and main results

-The novelty, compared with classical adaptive procedures developed in \cite{cesabianchi:mansour:stoltz:2007}, is the dependence of the learning rates with respect to $j$ and that the learning rates appear in the exponential and as a factor.
-We consider the learning rates
+The novelty, compared with the "doubling trick" developed in \cite{cesabianchi:mansour:stoltz:2007}, is the dependence of the learning rates and the estimated ranges with respect to $j$ and the expression of the weights with respect to the learning rates and the ranges estimators.
+For this adaptive BOA procedure we obtain regret bounds such as

-where $E_j$ is a known estimate of the range of the linearized loss \eqref{eq:lin} of the learner $f_j$, $1\le j\le M$.
-We also give a fully adaptive version of the algorithm for cases when the ranges $E_j$ are unknown.
-For these adaptive BOA procedures, we obtain regret bounds such as

-for some "constant" $C>0$ that grows as $\log\log(n)$, see Theorems \ref{th:regad} and \ref{th:regadE} for details.
-Such second order bounds involving excess losses terms as the $\ell_{j,t}$s have been proved for other algorithms in \cite{gaillard:stoltz:vanerven:2014}, and we refer to this article for nice consequences of such bounds.
-Here again, the online to batch conversion holds in any stochastic environment and we obtain with probability $1-e^{-x}$, $x>0$
+for some "constant" $C>0$ that grows as $\log\log(n)$, see Theorem \ref{th:regad} for details.
+Such second order bounds involving excess losses terms as the $\ell_{j,t}$s have been proved for other algorithms in \cite{gaillard:stoltz:vanerven:2014,luo:schapire:2015,koolen:vanerven:2015}.
+We refer to these articles for nice consequences of such bounds in the individual sequences framework.
+Here again, the stochastic conversion holds in any stochastic environment and we obtain with probability $1-e^{-x}$, $x>0$

-It is remarkable to obtain a result for the excess of risk with no assumption on the dependence of the stochastic observations.
-Formerly, such inequalities where derived under very restrictive dependent assumptions, see \cite{alquier:li:wintenberger:2013,mohri:rostamizadeh:2010,agarwal:duchi:2013}.
-The generality of our results is due to the use of the cumulative predictive risk.
-It is the correct criteria to assert the prediction accuracy of online algorithms as it coincides with the cumulative loss for deterministic observations and with the classical risk in the iid setting.
+The optimal bound for Problem (C) is proved in the very general setting: under a boundedness assumption, the rate of convergence of $R_{n+1}(\hat f)/(n+1)$ (an upper bound of $\bar R(\bar f)$ in the iid setting), is smaller than $\sqrt{\log(M)/n}.$ Notice that the classical online-to-batch conversion leads to similar results, see \cite{cesabianchi:mansour:stoltz:2007,gerchinovitz:2013,gaillard:stoltz:vanerven:2014}, and that our second order refinement is not necessary to obtain such upper bounds.
+Notice also that such upper bounds were already derived in non iid settings for the excess of risk (and not the cumulative predictive risk) under restrictive dependent assumptions, see \cite{alquier:li:wintenberger:2013,mohri:rostamizadeh:2010,agarwal:duchi:2013}.
+It is remarkable to extend the optimal bound of Problem (C) to any stochastic environment thanks to the use of the cumulative predictive risk.
+It is because the cumulative predictive risk of $f_\pi$ in the upper bound takes into account the dependence as it is a random variable in non iid settings.
+We believe that the cumulative predictive risk is the correct criteria to assert the prediction accuracy of online algorithms in stochastic environment as it coincides with the regret in the deterministic setting and with the classical risk for batch procedures in the iid setting.
 Moreover, it appears naturally when using the minimax theory approach, see \cite{abenethy:2009}.
 However, up to our knowledge, it is the first time that the cumulative predictive risk is used to compare an online procedure with deterministic aggregation procedures.
-The optimality for Problem (C) is proved in the very general setting: under a boundedness assumption, the rate of convergence of $R_{n+1}(\hat f)/(n+1)$ is smaller than $\sqrt{\log(M)/n}.$